thejsway/thejsway/CONTRIBUTING.md

 ## Support (or lack thereof)

 Please do *not* use issues to ask for help because you're stuck in an exercise or a project.
-Unfortunately, I don't have enough free time to answer individual requests, so these issues would be closed immediately.
+Unfortunately, I don’t have enough free time to answer individual requests, so these issues would be closed immediately.

 Instead, start by searching the web and ask your questions on programming forums like [Stack Overflow](https://stackoverflow.com) or [Reddit](https://www.reddit.com/r/learnjavascript/).
 Knowing how to find answers online is a key skill for a developer!